Apollo 7: Conflict and splashdown

 On Day 8, after being asked to follow a new procedure passed up from the ground that caused the computer to freeze, Eisele radioed, "We didn't get the results that you were after.
 We didn't get a damn thing, in fact ... you bet your ass ... as far as we're concerned, somebody down there screwed up royally when he laid that one on us."
 Schirra later stated his belief that this was the one main occasion when Eisele upset Mission Control.
-The next day saw more conflict, with Schirra telling Mission Control after having to make repeated firings of the RCS system to keep the spacecraft stable during a test, "I wish you would find out the idiot's name who thought up this test.
+The next day saw more conflict, with Schirra telling Mission Control after having to make repeated firings of the RCS to keep the spacecraft stable during a test, "I wish you would find out the idiot's name who thought up this test.
 I want to find out, and I want to talk to him personally when I get back down."
 Eisele joined in, "While you are at it, find out who dreamed up 'P22 horizon test'; that is a beauty also."
 (Note: "P22" refers to Program 22 of the Apollo Guidance Computer, a means of getting a navigational fix on the spacecraft.
 Earlier in the day Eisele had been asked to perform "P22 horizon sightings," to which he initially replied, "What in the world is a P22 horizon sighting?")

 A further source of tension between Mission Control and the crew was that Schirra repeatedly expressed the view that the reentry should be conducted with their helmets off.
 He perceived a risk that their eardrums might burst due to the sinus pressure from their colds, and they wanted to be able to pinch their noses and blow to equalize the pressure as it increased during reentry.
 This would have been impossible wearing the helmets.
 Over several days, Schirra refused advice from the ground that the helmets should be worn, stating it was his prerogative as commander to decide this, though Slayton warned him he would have to answer for it after the flight.
 Schirra stated in 1994, "In this case I had a cold, and I'd had enough discussion with the ground, and I didn't have much more time to talk about whether we would put the helmet on or off.
 I said, essentially, I'm on board, I'm commanding.
 They could wear all the black armbands they wanted if I was lost or if I lost my hearing.
 But I had the responsibility for getting through the mission."
 No helmets were worn during the entry.
 Director of Flight Operations Christopher C. Kraft demanded an explanation for what he believed was Schirra's insubordination from the CAPCOM, Stafford.
 Kraft later said, "Schirra was exercising his commander’s right to have the last word, and that was that."

 Apollo 7 splashed down without incident at 11:11:48 UTC on October 22, 1968, 200 nmi SSW of Bermuda and 7 nmi north of the recovery ship USS Essex.
 The mission's duration was 10 days, 20 hours, 9 minutes and 3 seconds.